OldManYellsAtCloud/OledPilot/readme.md

 Memory mapping is something that is missing sorely.

 The device tree in this repo is for RPi, but considering that it isn't particularly complex, it shouldn't be a huge issue to adapt it for other devices.

+`main.c` just has a quick test to see if it is working (a cool bouncing square).